junxit/us-congress-bills-109/metadata.md

 - 2006-07-25 — Introduced in House
 - 2006-07-25 — Introduced in House
 - 2006-07-25 — Referred to the House Committee on Science.
+- 2006-09-26 — Considered under suspension of the rules. (consideration: CR H7486-7488)
+- 2006-09-26 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+948.
+- 2006-09-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-26 — Mr. Hall moved to suspend the rules and agree to the resolution.
+- 2006-09-26 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H7486)
+- 2006-09-26 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H7486)